cognitedata/sound-level/README.md

 ## How it works:

 ### Measure an area
-1. Click "Start new measurement"
+1. Click "Start new session"
 2. Walk to a location
 3. Click "Measure"
 4. Save measurement
 5. Repeat from 2. until finished
-6. Click "End measurement"
+6. Click "End session"

 ### View previous measurements
 1. Select the measurement to view from the dropdown box